Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 Overcoming obstacles

-Balochistan Chief Minister Sarfraz Bugti chaired a meeting on law and order and was briefed on the Jaffar Express attack by the additional home chief secretary.
+Bugti earlier chaired a meeting on law and order and was briefed on the Jaffar Express attack by the additional home chief secretary.

 “The attack is intolerable, and strict action should be taken,” CM Bugti said.